alpacahq/user-docs/content/market-data/_index.md

 account opening process, customers are directed through the data agreement, which is an agreement between the customer and Polygon.

-## Fundamentals Data

-We provide all users with access to fundamentals data through our web API by leveraging the [IEX API](https://iextrading.com/developer/docs/).
-This includes financial statements, financial ratio analysis, and earnings and dividend data.

 ## Further Reading

 For more information about market data feeds, please see our [Medium post](https://medium.com/automation-generation/exploring-the-differences-between-u-s-stock-market-data-feeds-3da26946cbd6).